Centralizers in pseudo-finite groups: Restricted Centralizers

-For $m=1$, in fact one gets that the derived subgroup of $G$ is bounded by $f(n,1)$.
-Moreover, for $m=2$ notice that our condition in Corollary \ref{CorResCen} is stronger than the weak chain condition on centralizers of Fact \ref{FactWag} and consequently, we can find a characteristic subgroup whose derived subgroup and index are bounded depending only on $n$.

-Finally, pseudo-finite groups of Lascar rank one have uniform restricted centralizers and so also satisfy the weak chain condition on centralizers.
-It is worth noticing that, in that case, Fact \ref{FactWag}, which does not use the Classification of Finite Simple Groups, also yields the existence of a finite-by-abelian subgroup of finite index by \L os' Theorem.
-Alternatively, the same can be easily deduced using Theorem \ref{ThmMain2} since any infinite abelian subgroup is contained in a definable finite-by-abelian subgroup.
+Note that a pseudo-finite group of $\mathrm{SU}$-rank $1$ has uniform restricted centralizers and so satisfies the weak chain condition on centralizers.
+Thus, we deduce that these groups are finite-by-abelian-by-finite (cf. \cite[Corollary 4.12]{Wagner} and \cite[Theorem 2.11]{EJMR}).
+In fact, this can be deduced from Theorem \ref{ThmMain2} since any infinite abelian subgroup is contained in the definable finite-by-abelian subgroup.